aramatsolrac/fancyItalianRestaurant/README.md

 ### Installing

-- Download the Repository
+- Download this Repository or clone it: `git clone git@github.com:aramatsolrac/fancyItalianRestaurant.git`
-- Open `index.html` on a web browser
+- `cd` into the new folder and type `npm install`
+- To run the React project type: `npm start`

 ### Live

 - [Fancy Italian Restaurant](https://fancy-italian-restaurant.herokuapp.com/)
+  - _Note: If it does not open at the first try, git it a minute because free heroku dyno could be sleeping._

 ## Author